-The following menu is used to restart the switch.
+The following window is used to restart the Switch.

-Clicking the Yes radial button will instruct the switch to save the current configuration to non-volatile RAM before restarting the switch.
+Clicking the Yes click-box will instruct the Switch to save the current configuration to non-volatile RAM before restarting the Switch.

-Clicking the No radial button instructs the switch not to save the current configuration before restarting the switch.
-All of the configuration information entered from the last time Save Changes was executed, will be lost.
+Clicking the No click-box instructs the Switch not to save the current configuration before restarting the Switch.
+All of the configuration information entered from the last time Save Changes was executed will be lost.

-Click the Restart button to restart the switch.
+Click the Restart button to restart the Switch.